How to Start Homeschooling with SchoolhouseTeachers.com

 If you are planning to withdraw your student from public school after the school year has already started, you should certainly join HSLDA and follow their instructions.
 While withdrawing during the school year is legal, you must make certain to follow the correct notification process so you aren’t accused of truancy.

 HSLDA keeps an eye on state and national bills that may affect homeschooling and advocates on behalf of its members if they ever come into conflict with local school districts, which unfortunately still happens on occasion.
-Your peace of mind and legal support is well worth the $10-12 month that a membership costs.
+Your peace of mind and legal support is well worth the cost of a membership.

 Check Out Available State and Local Resources